 SuperPro Designer Pricing Policy

-A Lite and two Intermediate versions are available at a reduced cost.
-Please inquire for detailed pricing info and capabilities.
+A Lite and two Intermediate editions (VR-1 and VR-2) are available at a reduced cost.
+A restricted number of process steps can be modeled with these limited editions.
+Please inquire for a detailed description, capabilities, limitations and pricing for these editions.

 The purchase prices include unlimited technical support and free upgrades for a year.
 The lease prices include unlimited technical support and free upgrades for as long as the license is maintained.